microsoft/e8c22/ingestion/README.md

      Assign the **Cognitive Services User** role to your service principal.
      - In the Azure Portal, go to your Azure AI resource.
      - Open **Access control (IAM)** > **Add role assignment**.
-     - Select **Cognitive Services User** and assign it to your service principal.
+     - Select **Cognitive Services User** and assign it to your app registration.

    - **Azure Storage Account:**
      Assign the **Storage Blob Data Contributor** role to your service principal.
      - In the Azure Portal, go to your Storage Account.
      - Open **Access control (IAM)** > **Add role assignment**.
-     - Select **Storage Blob Data Contributor** and assign it to your service principal.
+     - Select **Storage Blob Data Contributor** and assign it to your app registration.

 3. **Configure Environment Variables:**